-Executive, Administrative, Professional, and Career employees who acquire an additional degree beyond the minimum degree required for their positions from an accredited institution are eligible to receive a salary increase to base pay, detailed in the following table.
-The salary increase will be effective in the payroll following receipt of the official transcript by the TADA Office, provided funds are available in the departmental budget.
-(See Faculty Section for Education on the Job for Faculty)
+Executive, Administrative, Professional, and Career employees who acquire an additional degree beyond the minimum degree required for their positions from a regionally accredited institution are eligible to receive a salary increase to base pay, detailed in the following table.
+The salary increase will be effective in the payroll following receipt of the official transcript by the Human Resources Office, provided funds are available in the departmental budget.
+(See Faculty section for Education on the Job for Faculty.)